First Steps

 }

-By convention, it is recommended to suffix the unit tests with .test.* and the type tests with .tst.*.
+By convention, unit tests are suffixed with .test.* and type tests with .tst.*.
 To learn more, see the File Structure page.

 Run the Type Test